Engrgit/Engrgit/README.md

   * 🌱 I’m currently learning  algorithms with C++ and python.
   * 🤝 I’m looking to collaborate on ideas in computer vision and reinforcement learning.
-  * ✨ I'm currently self employed at Gamol Studio, a game platform  for developing AI applications.
+  * ✨ I'm currently self employed at Gamol Studio, a game platform  for developing AI applications in Africa.
   * ✍ I write a lot!
 I [blog](https://ibrahimgbadegesin.blogspot.com/) about my experience about robotics and AI in general from the African perspective.
   * ⚡ After high school, I learnt 2D & 3D designs for 6 months.
 This sets the baseline for my idea visualisation in robotics and game development.
 I love demos!
   * 🌍 Ask me about tech innovation in Africa.